DragoniteDD/MATLAB-Data-Tag-Tool-GUI/README.md

 ## Introduction of the GUI objects/elements
 ![alt text](files_for_readme/GUI_objects_no_Mosaic.png 'GUI of the data-tagging tool')
 #### 1. Signal plot
-Horizontal axis is __identical__ for all signals, range from -20 min to 60 min, with baseline start from 0 min.
+Horizontal axis is __identical__ for all signals, ranging from -20 min to 60 min, with baseline start at 0 min.
 Two red reference lines are the start and the end of the true baseline.
 Vertical axis is **_non-identical_** for all signals.
 Two black reference lines are 95% maximum value (which is always 1) and 50% maximum value (i.e. median) respectively.
 Signal index number is shown in the title of the plot.
 Preview signals have a non-positive index number while signals to tag have a positive index number.